 About This Trip

-Depart from Sausalito out under the Golden Gate Bridge and then explore San Francisco Bay on the beautiful 136-foot sailboat the Matthew Turner.
+Depart from Sausalito out under the Golden Gate Bridge and then explore San Francisco Bay on the beautiful 132-foot tall ship the Matthew Turner.
 Onboard this incredible vessel, Oceanic Society naturalists provide expert interpretation as we seek local wildlife (including whales) and get close-up views of iconic landmarks such as Pt.
 Bonita Lighthouse, the San Francisco Waterfront, Pier 39, Alcatraz, Angel Island and more!
 For more information, see the Detailed Itinerary section below.

 Departure Time: 9:30am | Every Thursday & Sunday | May-November 2021 | Click Here to See Our Schedule & Book Now!